OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 With Kubernetes, all of a Deployment's rollout history is kept in the system by default.
 That means, you can rollback anytime you want.

 :::warning
- **Hint:**
+ **Note:**
- Whislt it's possible to change the amount of history that's stored for a Deployment's rollout (by modifying the revision history limit), it's not generally recommended.
+ Whilst it's possible to change the amount of history that's stored for a Deployment's rollout (by modifying the revision history limit), it's not generally recommended.
 This limits your ability to rollback a deployment.
 :::

 To see the rollout history for our deployment, we can run: